Guide du visiteur: 48 heures parfaites dans le Vieux-Québec

 April 2026 · 5 min · Carrera Café · The Coffee Journal

-A two-minute walk away, Place Royale is the birthplace of French civilization in America.
+A two-minute walk away, Place Royale is the cradle of French civilization in America.
 The Notre-Dame-des-Victoires church, founded in 1688, dominates the square with its two bell towers.
 The Place Royale museum tells four centuries of history through images.

-Day 2 - Morning: Coffee and lesser-known neighborhoods
+Day 2 - Morning: coffee and lesser-known neighborhoods

-Day 2 - Afternoon: Plains of Abraham
+Day 2 - Afternoon: the Plains of Abraham

 Your starting point in the heart of Old Quebec